 One of the most striking dahlia varieties I've grown, I'm seriously obsessed with the dark foliage and if you're worried about the sorter vase life of the flowers you could grow them solely for their interesting textural dark seed pods.
 I discovered using dark foliaged seed pods last year with the red Waltzing Matilda, but I've found the Twynings After Eight to be so much more versatile by ticking that elusive white flower box as well.
 For best vase-life harvest before any pollen sheds (aka before the bees pollinate them), and when the petals are about mid-way from opening flat as they continue to open once cut.

-I haven't seen the dreamy buttery-blush Appleblossom dahlia available in NZ (yet? 🤞), but April Heather is the next best thing that I've found.
+I’m totally in love with this creamy beauty!
 It does vary in colour slightly throughout the season, this photo was when the outer petals were a particularly darker blushy pink, but they were often much softer than this, leaning more buttercream-blushy with brushes of pink.
 Either way I wanted to use this variety in everything all season!

 This might have to be my favourite single dahlia to date, it's dark stems, foliage & centres mixed with it's two toned warm pink petals makes it a complete scene stealer wherever it's used!